 Making the Dish:

 After that minimal prep work, the recipe comes together in literally minutes.
 Melt the butter, add the flour, and stir in, cooking until it appears slightly dry.
-Add in the milk bit by bit, stirring, then then the rest of the ingredients, as listed.
+Add in the milk bit by bit, stirring, then the rest of the ingredients, as listed.
 The beef and artichokes only need to be heated through and warmed up.

 Saving Money on Groceries: